armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 Application-level notifications are now available for Pipelines as code.
 When the Dinghy, the service for Pipelines as code, sends a notification, it will send it to application-level Slack channels.

+### Clouddriver

+The Plugins framework now supports cloud provider plugins.
+You can see an example for Nomad in the Plugins example [repo](https://github.com/spinnaker-plugin-examples/nomadPlugin).

+### Cloud Foundry

+Improved latency for large Cloud Foundry deployments with the Space Caching Agent.

 ### Security update

 This releases focuses on making Spinnaker more secure.
 Although several CVEs are resolved, the following still exist: